 Before you start searching for a new window lock, we recommend you first check what material the window frame is made from.
-Aluminium and timber windows dominate the Australian market, so it is likely that it will be one of these two.
-Make sure you buy a window lock that has been designed for the material of your window to ensure it functions correctly.
+Aluminium and timber windows dominate the Australian market, so it is likely to be one of these two.
+Make sure you buy a window lock designed for your window's material to ensure it functions correctly.

 What is the window opening style?

 You may have noticed that not all windows open in the same way.
 These different opening actions impact the kind of locks that can be used on the window.
 The four common window types used in Australia are; sliding, awning/hopper, sash/double hung and casement.

 A sliding window generally features two window panes; one fixed pane and another moveable pane that can be shifted horizontally within the frame.
 Whilst there are specific locks designed for use on sliding windows, many push locks and bolt locks are also suitable.

 An awning or hopper style window is hung at the top of the frame and generally opens outwards.
 This window style is quite popular across Australia and is compatible with a wide range of window locks, including bolts, winders, push locks, lockable fasteners and cable restrictors.